Nicholi/verdaccio-htpasswd/README.md

 # Verdaccio Module For User Auth Via Htpasswd and Htgroup

-`verdaccio-htpasswd-htgroup` is a default authentication plugin for the [Verdaccio](https://github.com/verdaccio/verdaccio).
+`verdaccio-htpasswdhtgroup` is a default authentication plugin for the [Verdaccio](https://github.com/verdaccio/verdaccio).

 <!--
 ## Install

 As simple as running:

-    $ npm install -g verdaccio-htpasswd-htgroup
+    $ npm install -g verdaccio-htpasswdhtgroup
 -->

 ## Configure

     auth:
-        htpasswd:
+        htpasswdhtgroup:
             file: ./htpasswd
             group_file: ./htgroup
             # Maximum amount of users allowed to register, defaults to "+infinity".